 What are the Fees?

-For Regent College London, our International Management Master’s Degree Fee is £5,400.
+For Regent College London, our MSc International Management Fee can be found here.

 How do I apply?